Tuning the Skoda Yeti

 The smaller 1.2 Turbo engines do not provide as much of a return in terms of power from tuning although you can still expect to see around 30% more power.
 When you start with the 1.8 or the 2.0 TDi the power gains are much larger and cost around the same.

-The VAG sources FSi injection is a good fuel system and can deliver enough fuel for most modest tuning projects.
+The VAG sourced FSi injection is a good fuel system and can deliver enough fuel for most modest tuning projects.
 For larger power gains you may well need to uprate this.

 The next area for modification our Yeti owners pay attention to is the intake and exhaust.
 For small Yeti engine sizes go with a washable panel air filter.
 IF you want an induction roar then fit a full induction kit (cone filter) but you must ensure it has a cold air feed or you could be losing out on some power.